List of Endurance episodes: Don't Drop the Ball

 Before heading to the Temple of Fate, the Yellow and Blue Teams compete for the Red Team's Leadership piece and their trip to Australia.
 They must hold up a huge ball and whoever drops it or lets the ball touch their heads loses.
 The Yellow Team wins, but turn down the chance to visit Australia.
 Going into the final competition, both teams are tied with five pieces (Blue has their Courage piece, the Knowledge piece, the Discipline piece, Green's Commitment piece and Orange's Luck piece; Yellow has their Perseverance piece, Gray's Trust piece, Gray's Heart piece, Purple's Strength piece and Red's Leadership piece).
 At the Temple of Fate, both teams compete in the final challenge, where the Blue Team wins it all and becomes the first ever Endurance champions.

 Reunion

 The 7 teams of Endurance reunite to relive some of their best and worst moments.
 During the special, the teams and the audience vote on which guy and girl they want to see return for season 2.
 The players vote for Max and Jenna (the Gray Team), but J.D. decides to wait until season 2 to reveal the final, official results.
 The special ends with a preview of the new season.

 Best of Endurance: California

 Another recap episode; this time, J.D. reviews the entire season.

-Endurance Season Two - Desert: 2003–2004
+Season 2: Desert (2003–04)

 The following episodes are the episode list for Endurance.
 Episode twenty-three and thirty are specials.
 The twenty-third episode recaps the events of the first six days.
 The thirtieth episode recaps the most dramatic moments of Endurance Season Two.